 If you are an orchid enthusiast, you are aware of the lovely Lady Slipper orchid.
 Orchid propagation can be tricky, even for a professional grower.
 In the case of Lady Slipper seed pods, the plant must have a symbiotic relationship with a fungus to successfully germinate.
 In their wild state, the fungus is plentiful but germinating them in a laboratory or at home may prove unsuccessful.
 It is no mystery how to collect Lady Slipper seeds, but the real challenge comes in trying to grow them.
-It is possible, however, with a few of tips and tricks.
+It is possible, however, with a few tips and tricks.

 Lady Slipper Seed Germination

 Lady Slipper orchids are terrestrial plants native to the eastern United States and Canada.
 This is one of the largest orchids and it grows wild in dry woods, especially pine forests.
 The orchid blooms April through May and produces large seed pods filled with 10,000 to 20,000 seeds.
-Growing Lady Slippers from seed can pose a problem due to its need for a symbiotic relationship with Rhizoctonia mycorrhizae, a natural soil borne fungus.
+Growing Lady Slippers from seed can pose a problem due to its need for a symbiotic relationship with Rhizoctonia mycorrhizae, a natural soil-borne fungus.

-It feeds the embryo and resulting seedling as it grows.
+It feeds the embryo and resulting seedlings as it grows.
 The threads of the fungus break into the seed and attach to the interior, feeding it.
 Once the seedling is older and has developed roots, it can feed itself.
 In professional growing situations, the seeds are “flasked” with the appropriate growing medium.